 Pilar Mine and Roça Grande Mine

 The Caeté Mining Complex (CCA) is composed of two underground mines (Roça Grande Mine and Pilar Mine) that utilize a combination of mechanized cut and fill and sub-level stope mining methods.
 Ore produced from these mines is transported to the 2,200 tonnes per day gravity, flotation and CIL treatment of flotation concentrate, processing plant adjacent to the Roça Grande mine.
 Ore from the Pilar mine is trucked a total distance of approximately 40 kilometres by road to the Caeté plant.
-Currently Roça Grande mine is temporarily suspended for maintenance
+Roça Grande mine has been under care and maintenance since 2018.

 The Caeté mining complex, which includes the Pilar and Roça Grande mines and the Caeté Plant, is located in the state of Minas Gerais, Brazil, 50 kilometers east of the city of Belo Horizonte.

 Mineral Reserves and Mineral Resources please click here

 |Roça Grande Mine & Pilar Mine Mining Methods:

 |Capacity - 2,200 tpd|

 |Pilar Mine Statistics|

 |Underground Operation - ore shipped to RG mill, 50kms|